-STATEMENTS OF INTEREST1
+STATEMENT OF INTEREST1

 Amici curiae are diverse organizations with an interest in ensuring that transgender individuals are free from official discrimination.
 Amici support an interpretation of Title IX of the Education Amendments of 1972 and its implementing regulations that safeguards the well-being and dignity of transgender students by treating all students consistent with their gender identity-without regard to whether the religious or moral beliefs of certain members of the community may be offended by a student's gender identity or actions in accordance therewith.
+The appendix to this brief contains a full statement of interest for each of the amici, whose names are listed below.